layilin/SP23-33852/_texts/sc-page_merge.md

 [^f43n10]: Present-day Istanbul.

-[^f43n11]: The "Errata" list at the end of *The Sugar-Cane* indicates that "eighty" should read "one hundred and fifty."
+[^f43n11]: The \"Errata\" list at the end of *The Sugar-Cane* indicates that "eighty" should read "one hundred and fifty."

 ---